Skip to Content

 Passover Chicken Shawarma on a plate with fries.

 However, it is not always simple to find shawarma where one lives or to just pop out when one has a taste for it.
-It’s even harder, if not impossible, to find it kosher on Passover!
+It’s even harder to find it kosher on Passover!

-Therefore, with this Passover Chicken Shawarma recipe you can enjoy the taste of shawarma in your home!
+Therefore, with this Chicken Shawarma for Passover recipe, you can enjoy the taste of shawarma in your home!

 A little about Israeli cuisine